TimZwart/similar_file_search/readme.md

 ##output

-an array consisting of entries like ["filename", similarity\_score] sorted by similarity score and the time it took to run
+a sorted list of entries like
+filename: similarity\_score

+listed in order of similarity with the most similar files on top

 ## issues